Gia (1998) from Tuna and Johnny Web (Uncle Scoopy)

 Scoopy's comments in yellow:

-Gia was a lively rebellious girl who became a model, caught on because she was something new, got caught up in the drug scene, started a downward spiral of dependent behavior, died of AIDS-related causes.
-The script was co-written by Jay McInerney, author of the familiar novel "Bright Lights, Big City", and the semi-official chronicler of the high life in New York in the 70's and 80's.
+This is a biopic of Gia Carangi, a lively and rebellious girl who became a model, caught on because she was something new, got caught up in the drug scene, started a downward spiral of dependent behavior, and eventually died of AIDS-related causes.
+The script was co-written by Jay McInerney, author of the familiar novel "Bright Lights, Big City," and the semi-official chronicler of the high life in New York in the 70's and 80's.
 OK, that's good material to work with.
 McInerney is a literate and knowledgeable observer of that scene, and Gia lived an interesting and tragically short life, but .... unfortunately, they couldn't find any "hook" to make it truly cinematic.
-It is a pretty straightforward recitation of the facts.
+It is just a pretty straightforward made-for-cable recitation of the highlights of a life - more or less a docudrama.

 DVD info from Amazon.